The Taser Part of the story.

 By Michael G. Stogner

 Filed under #Blacklivesmatter, #SanMateoCountyNews, #SMCJUSTICE, 911, Board of Supervisors, California State Bar, Carole Groom, Charles Stone, Chinedu Okobi, Chris Hunter, Citizens Oversight Committee, City of Millbrae, D.J.
-Wozniak, Dave Canepa, Dave Pine, David Burruto, David Silberman, Deputy Alyssa Lorenzatti, Deputy Bryan Watt, Deputy John DeMartini, Deputy Joshua Wang, Diane Papan, Don Horsley, Evidence Tampering, Governor of California, Grand Jury, Jamie Draper, John Beiers, John Burris, John Warren, Michael G. Stogner, Mike Callagy, Positional Asphyxia, Prosecutorial Misconduct, R.E.A.C.T.
+Wozniak, Dave Canepa, Dave Pine, David Burruto, David Silberman, Deputy Alyssa Lorenzatti, Deputy Bryan Watt, Deputy John DeMartini, Deputy Joshua Wang, Diane Papan, Don Horsley, Evidence Tampering, Google, Governor of California, Grand Jury, Jamie Draper, John Beiers, John Burris, John Warren, Michael G. Stogner, Mike Callagy, Positional Asphyxia, Prosecutorial Misconduct, R.E.A.C.T.
 Task Force, Rick Decker, San Mateo County District Attorney Office, San Mateo County Sheriff Office, Senator Jerry Hill, Sergeant David Weidner, Sgt.
-Bob Pronske, Sheriff Carlos G. Bolanos, Sheriff's Public Information Officer, SMCSO PIO Rosemerry Blankswade, Steve Wagstaffe, Those Who Matter, Warren Slocum
+Bob Pronske, Sheriff Carlos G. Bolanos, Sheriff's Public Information Officer, SMCSO PIO Rosemerry Blankswade, Steve Wagstaffe, Those Who Matter, Warren Slocum, Yahoo

 April 25, 2019